 The problem here is that some schools founded after 1868 can have the same functions.

-What most classical schools that have combat in mind have in common is using kata as a teaching method.
-And it is kata that helps distinguish the classical Japanese Martial art from the budo forms it gave birth to.
+What most classical schools have in common is using paired kata as a teaching method.
+And it is the reliance of this kata as a training method that helps distinguish the classical Japanese Martial arts from the budo forms it gave birth to.
 In most modern budo the kata is looked at as a bit of a museum piece.
 Something not so dynamic and useful for martial training.

-However, for the medieval warriors of Japan, and the modern Koryu practitioner the kata was, and is, a very valuable and effective tool in teaching the techniques of a particular style and preparing the mind of the person for a battle or fight.
+However, for the medieval warriors of Japan, and the modern Koryu practitioner the kata was, and is, a very valuable and effective tool in teaching the techniques of a particular style and preparing the mind of the person for combat engagement within a battle or duel.

-Kata teaching allows the students to learn and understand what is more combat effective.
+Kata teaching allows students to learn and understand what is more combat effective.
 Though some will view this as not true.
 We should consider that the movements themselves are not always the focus.
 When we watch a kata performed we tend to lock onto the gross movements and shapes.
 But what is within this space is the behavior that makes up the actual style.
 This behavior is what is learned through performing and studying kata.
 This behavior is the ideal to be understood.
+Learning kata is a psychosomatic endeavor.
+The mind, breath, and body need to be cultivated and trained.

-The Japanese bushi were trained to deal with battle and the lifestyle of a warrior.
+The bushi were trained to deal with battle and the lifestyle of a warrior.

 We should not separate the warrior from the battle.
 Even outside of the war-zone there were dangers for the bushi, therefore there was an emphasis on mental, physical and spiritual training.

 That death is the way of the samurai is not only that one gets killed, but that one is killing others.
+Death is impermanence and that is the main issue for a warrior.
+Nothing remaining the same is a crucial idea in a grand battle or even a duel.
 This is an important aspect and concerns the spiritual training for bushi.
 Having this power or ability to kill and knowing when to use it allows the warrior to show compassion or mercy.

 These morals are honed by interacting with others in training.
 Training with others is really the only effective way to gain skill in dealing with attacks.

-Modern iaido training while very interesting and in depth is not concerned with important facets of sword combat.
+Modern iaido training while very interesting and in-depth is not always concerned with the important facets of sword combat.

-During my Kendo training in the beginning my dojo-mates felt that free practice was more interesting and effective as a learning tool.
-I thought it was interesting as the free exchanges provided me with an opportunity to increase my skill in understanding MAAI and timing.
-My idea was that t its a great way to develop better combat skill.
-I also felt that basics practice where your partner is doing a prescribed strike and you are countering it in some way, similar to a kata form, was very effective in learning.
-After studying Koryu kenjutsu I realized that the kata standard was actually more effective in learning combat effective styles.
+During my Kendo training, in the beginning, my dojo-mates felt that free practice was more interesting and effective as a learning tool.
+I thought it was interesting as the free exchanges provided me with an opportunity to increase my skill in understanding maai 間合い and timing (combative distance intervals).
+My idea was that its a great way to develop better combat skills.
+I also felt that basics practice, where your partner is doing a prescribed strike and you are countering it in some way, similar to a kata form, was very effective in learning.
+After studying koryū kenjutsu I realized that the kata standard was actually more effective in learning combat effective styles.
 The sword was coming much faster and with more speed and power, I also wasn't wearing protective equipment.
-That feeling that, “yeah sure I will get hit but its ok.”, wasn't there anymore.
+That feeling that “yeah sure I will get hit but it's ok.”, wasn't there anymore.
 No more false security.
 Now if I made a mistake I was in for a moderate to serious injury.
 In fact in many cases that serious injury can be death.
 I believe the combative mindset is much stronger within kata than in free practice.
-Within the kata there are a multitude of chances to increase danger and stress.
+Within the kata, there is a multitude of chances to increase danger and stress.
+The choreographed nature also allows breathing room for the student to contemplate more deeply about many aspects of the technique.

 Kata might be pre-arranged but it is not always predictable.